 We love all of our residents as family, and do everything we can to make this a true sanctuary for them.
 We provide them with quality, nutritious, species-appropriate meals; exceptional veterinary care; safe and comfortable sources of shelter; daily enrichment; and canine companionship.

-All enclosures have houses, wooden platforms to perch on, large water tubs and drinking water, and trees and other sources of shade.
+All enclosures have houses, wooden platforms to lounge on, large water tubs and drinking water, and trees and other sources of shade.
 During the hot summer months there is a misting system to bring down the temperature, and during the winter we provide our animals with straw to keep warm.

 All of our animals are spayed/neutered and we do not buy, sell, or breed any of our animals.
 We oppose the breeding of wolves and wolfdogs in captivity, unless for legitimate conservation purposes by facilities participating in Species Survival Programs.

 SFWS will need to relocate to new property by 2019; see here for more details.
 This will enable us to build significantly larger, improved, and more naturalistic enclosures, and to provide an even more exceptional home for our animals.
 In addition, a new property will provide us with the space needed to take in even more animals in need of saving!

 We also work to educate the public about issues involving wolves and wolfdogs, and dispell the many myths that surround these frequently misunderstood animals.
 Through guided on-site tours, off-site presentations, and other outreach avenues, we provide accurate, engaging information about wolves and wolfdogs, conservation issues, and the downsides of exotic pet ownership.